Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Introduction

-In the streaming setting, the \emph{bipartite matching} problem has been extensively studied \cite{fkm+04, ag11, ekms12, gkk12, ekms12, k13, go13, dno14, kks14, dno14, ag18, abb+19, aksy20, ar20, fhm+20, b20_matching,ckp+21}.
-Many of these works consider the \emph{semi-streaming} model, where each edge is revealed along with its weight one-by-one in an online fashion and according to an adversarial order, and the algorithm is allowed to make one or more passes over the stream using $\wt{O}(n)$ space.\footnote{Some authors define the space in the streaming model to be the number of cells, where each cell can hold $O(\log n)$ bits or even a number with infinite precision.
-Our bounds remain unchanged even if each cell only holds a constant number of bits.} We remark that the order of edges in different passes \emph{need not} to be the same.
-Despite the intimate relationship between this model and the matching problem, almost all existing streaming algorithms for maximum weight bipartite matching are only able to find an \emph{approximate} solution.
-To the best of our knowledge, the only exception is a folklore algorithm that repeatedly finds an augmenting path by a breath-first search, which takes $O(n \log n)$ passes and $\wt{O}(n)$ space to find an exact maximum cardinality bipartite matching.
-Obtaining even an $O(n)$-pass semi-streaming algorithm for this problem seems to be a major challenge, which raises the following open problem:
+Now that we have a space and pass-efficient IPM for general LP in the streaming model, we instantiate it with applications for graph problems in the semi-streaming model.
+In the semi-streaming model, each edge is revealed along with its weight in an online fashion and might subject to an adversarial order, and the algorithm is allowed to make multiples passes over the stream in $\wt O(n)$ space.\footnote{Some authors define the space in the streaming model to be the number of cells, where each cell can hold $O(\log n)$ bits or even a number with infinite precision.
+Our bounds remain unchanged even if each cell only holds $O(1)$ bits, i.e., when arithmetic only applies to $O(1)$-bits operands.} We particularly focus on the \emph{maximum weight bipartite matching} problem, in which the edges with weights are streamed to us, and the goal is to find a matching that maximizes the total weights in it.
+While there is a long line of research (\cite{ag11,k13,dno14,ag18,alt20} to name a few) on this problem, most algorithms can only compute an approximate matching, meaning that the weight is at least $(1-\epsilon)$ of the maximum weight.
+For the case of exact matching, a recent work~\cite{ajj+22} provides an algorithm that takes $n^{4/3+o(1)}$ passes in $\wt O(n)$ space for computing a maximum \emph{cardinality} matching.
+It remains an open question to compute an exact maximum \emph{weight} bipartite matching in semi-streaming model, with $o(n)$ passes.